gingerchew/astro-favi-link/README.md

 ## Props

-The same attributes as an `a` anchor element.
+The same attributes as an `a` anchor element and an optional `after` attribute that places the favicon after the text.